starriver030515/FUSION/README.md

 #### Data Filtering and Diversity Generation

 To ensure the diversity of the generated data types, we generated five categories of data for pretraining and finetuning.
-We also designed a detailed and rigorous approach to filter the generated data, with specific details available in the FUSION Paper.
+We also designed a detailed and rigorous approach to filter the generated data, with specific details available in our [FUSION Paper](https://arxiv.org/).
 However, we found that even after filtering, there is still a considerable amount of noise and low-quality data.
 Additionally, the number of QA types remains limited, and many other data types have yet to be explored.

-We provide an additional Hugging Face repository: [FUSION-Synth-4M](https://huggingface.co/datasets/starriver030515/FUSION-Synth-4M), which contains all the generated data along with detailed descriptions.
+Thus, we provide an additional Hugging Face repository: [FUSION-Synth-4M](https://huggingface.co/datasets/starriver030515/FUSION-Synth-4M), which contains all the generated data along with detailed descriptions.
 Some data also includes generated Q&A pairs.
 On one hand, we hope the community will explore more efficient data filtering methods; on the other hand, using the descriptions, we hope users will explore a variety of new QA data types to further enrich the capabilities of MLLMs.

 Have Fun!

 ### FUSION-Pretrain-10M

-FUSION-10M includes all of LLaVA-558K, ShareCaptioner-1.2M, and URSA-Alignment-860K, and we have filtered 5.5M high-quality image-caption pairs from PixelProse.
-Additionally, we have synthesized 2M specific types of image-caption pairs.
+FUSION-10M includes all of LLaVA-558K, ShareCaptioner-1.2M, and URSA-Alignment-860K, and we filtered 5.5M high-quality image-caption pairs from PixelProse.
+Additionally, we synthesized 2M specific types of image-caption pairs.

 **Data Composition for Fusion-Pretrain-10M**